-binned.data 9

 bedfile A file with aligned reads in BED format.
-The columns have to be c('chromosome', 'start', 'end', 'description')

-assembly Please see fetchExtendedChromInfoFromUCSC for available assemblies.
+The columns have to be c('chromosome','start','end','descrip assembly Please see fetchExtendedChromInfoFromUCSC for available assemblies.
 Only necessary when importing BED files.
 BAM files are handled automatically.

-chromosomes If only a subset of the chromosomes should be imported, specify them here.

-A logical indicating whether or not duplicate reads should be removed.

-min.mapq Minimum mapping quality when importing from BAM files.
-Set min.mapq=NULL ments.

-Maximum allowed fragment length.
-This is to filter out erroneously wrong fragblacklist A GRanges or a bed(.gz) file with blacklisted regions.
+Alternatively a data.frame with columns 'chromosome' and 'length'. chromosomes If only a subset of the chromosomes should be imported, specify them here. remove.duplicat ce.reads A logical indicating whether or not duplicate reads should be removed. min.mapq Minimum mapping quality when importing from BAM files.
+Set min.mapq=NULL to keep all reads. max.fragment.width Maximum allowed fragment length.
+This is to filter out erroneously wrong frag- ments. blacklist A GRanges or a bed(.gz) file with blacklisted regions.
 Reads falling into those regions will be discarded.